 In order to lead a better life within the patriarchal culture he understands best, Walt must be more of a man: a better provider, who no one will make fun of (including his brother-in-law Hank and his students, who see him under a car at the car wash).

-Walt sees a former student of his, Jesse Pinkman, escape out of a window during a heist, which he attends as an interested voyeur with Hank, but doesn’t tell Hank about it.
+The first time Walt acts immorally is when he sees a former student of his, Jesse Pinkman, escape out of a window during a heist, which he attends as an interested voyeur with Hank, but doesn’t tell Hank about it.
 This is the moment the audience sees Walt making his decision.
 By saying nothing to Hank, Walt sides with the baddies.
 Some story gurus would call this moment the Inciting Incident.

 Walt wants to cook a batch of meth, enough to pay his medical bills and take care of his family (the mortgage, education, basic living expenses for Skyler).

 Apart from the nuisance of his smart, vigilant wife, Jesse is Walt’s first opponent, sometimes his ally disguised as an opponent, sometimes his ally.
 This dynamic continues across all seasons.
 Jesse and Walt work together to buy the RV, assemble the equipment and drive out into the savannahs of Albuquerque to cook meth, then sell it on the streets.

 Jesse keeps stuffing things up for Walt through sheer ineptitude.
 Walt makes the decision that they’ll have to go bigger, so he approaches Tuco, his much more dangerous opponent.

 Criticism: Other characters criticize the hero for the means he is taking.